windmill-labs/windmilldocs/docs/misc/4_contributing/index.md

 :::tip

-More information on adding scripts to the WindmillHub can be found in the [How-Tos](../1_share_on_hub/index.md) section.
+More information on adding scripts to the Windmill Hub can be found in the [How-Tos](../1_share_on_hub/index.md) section.

 :::

-The [WindmillHub](https://hub.windmill.dev) only supports deno scripts.
+The [Windmill Hub](https://hub.windmill.dev) only supports deno scripts.
 You can add a trigger or standard script to the Hub by going to the appropriate section and clicking "Submit a new script" or "Submit a new trigger script", then giving it an explicit summary, and submitting.